ioaneomerod/ioaneomerod.github.io/essays/so-why-not.md

 With software engineering in particular, I hope it helps me learn how to be a better problem solver so I don't have to resort to Google as often.
 Lastly, I know working in a group is very important for anyone in computer science, so I'm hoping to learn how to work as part of a group better because my current communication and group working skills leave a bit to be desired.

-## Look to My Future Because My Past Is All Behind Me
+## Look to My Future because My Past is All Behind Me

 I see my future in computer science being one of two possibilities.
 A conservative, average 9 to 5 job that I like.